 Venmo allows customers on iOS and Android devices to connect their Venmo account to your mobile app – making it easy for them to make purchases using their bank account, credit and debit cards, or Venmo balance.
 Paying with Venmo is currently available for merchants in the US – see our Venmo support article for more information.

-Visa Checkout is a digital wallet that allows customers to store all of their major debit and credit cards in one account.
-Visa Checkout is currently available in a limited release to eligible merchants – see our Visa Checkout guide for more information.
+Secure Remote Commerce (SRC) is a digital wallet that allows customers to store all of their major debit and credit cards in one account.
+With this single sign-in experience through Visa, customers can easily make purchases on your website or mobile app using any of the cards saved in their wallet.
+SRC is currently available in a limited release to eligible merchants – see our SRC guide for more information.